Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup.md

    * Add the *AmazonAPIGatewayPushToCloudWatchLogs* policy, if it is not already added.
    * Click **Next**.
 4. Give the role a name, such as `APIGWPushToCloudWatch` and click **Create role**, note this role arn.
-5. Navigate to the AWS API Gateway Console, start the *Create role* wizard.
+5. Navigate to the AWS API Gateway Console
 6. Select any API listed.
 7. Select *Settings* at the bottom left.
 8. Enter the previously created role arn and click **Save**.